apache/fluo-recipes/README.md

 **Fluo Recipes are common code for [Apache Fluo][fluo] application developers.**

-Fluo Recipes build on the [Fluo API][fluo-api] to offer additinal functionality to developers.
-They are published seperately from Fluo on their own release schedule.
+Fluo Recipes build on the [Fluo API][fluo-api] to offer additional functionality to developers.
+They are published separately from Fluo on their own release schedule.
 This allows Fluo Recipes to iterate and innovate faster than Fluo (which will maintain a more minimal API on a slower release cycle).
+Fluo Recipes offers code to implement common patterns on top of Fluo's API.
+It also offers glue code to external libraries like Spark and Kryo.

 ### Documentation